avonjs/avonjs/README.md

 new Fields.Array('tags')
 ```

-### Boolean Field
+### Binary Field

-The `Boolean` field may be used to represent a boolean / "tiny integer" column in your database.
-For example, assuming your database has a boolean column named `active`, you may attach a `Boolean` field to your resource like so:
+The `Binary` field may be used to represent a boolean / "tiny integer" column in your database.
+For example, assuming your database has a boolean column named `active`, you may attach a `Binary` field to your resource like so:

 ```
 import { Fields } from '@avonjs/avonjs';

-new Fields.Boolean('active').rules(Joi.required()).nullable(false)
+new Fields.Binary('active').rules(Joi.required()).nullable(false)
 ```

 ### DateTime